-The annual Clergy Remuneration Information Memo contains information regarding minimum stipends, unit rates, benefits, deductions, travel rates and statistical comparisons.
-This document is posted on the diocesan website every November, and the churchwardens, treasurers and clergy are notified via the Bulletin Board.
-For 2019 the unit rate is $106.43.
+The annual Clergy Remuneration Information Memo contains information on minimum stipends, unit rates, benefits, deductions, travel rates and statistical comparisons.
+This document is posted on the diocesan website every November, and the churchwardens, treasurers and clergy are notified in Bulletin Board.
+For 2020 the unit rate is $108.45

 - 2017: $102.00